Skip to content

 Migration Flow

-2. Move to [project] - Transfer name, version, dependencies from setup.py or setup.cfg.
+2. Move metadata to [project].
+Transfer name, version, and dependencies from setup.py or setup.cfg.

-5. Handle requirements.txt - Either drop it or generate it from lockfile for legacy systems.
+5. Decide what to do with requirements.txt.
+Either drop it, or generate it from your lockfile for legacy systems that need it.

-After migration, you can delete setup.py, setup.cfg, and most config dotfiles.
+After migration, you can usually delete setup.py, setup.cfg, and most of those config dotfiles.

-Instead of the old console_scripts in setup.py, use [project.scripts]:
+Instead of the old console_scripts block in setup.py, use [project.scripts]:

 [project.scripts]